MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/event-management-web-application.md

 All the configuration for your custom event portal can be made by creating an `environment.ts` file in `\src\environments`.
 This directory contains sample configuration files for different environments (self-hosted, portal hosted, development).
 You can find instructions on how to change the configuration in the related topics [Environment configuration for self-hosted](self-hosted.md) and [Environment configuration for portal hosted](portal-hosted.md).
 Here are some of the settings that you need to know:

 - **production** - Used internally by **Angular** to differentiate between production and development environments.
-- **buildVersion** - This field links to the version specified in the 'package.json' file by default.
+- **buildVersion** - This field links to the version specified in the `package.json` file by default.
 There is no need to change this property.
-However, if you prefer to not expose the version of the application you can set it to 'null'.
+However, if you prefer not to expose the version of the application you can set it to `null`.
 - **apiEndpoint** - Used by the event management application.
 Points to the API endpoint that **Angular** services use.
 - **localizationEndpoint** - Points to the localization endpoint that Event Management localization system uses to fetch the localized labels.
 - **imagesEndpoint** - Specifies the base URL from where images are served.
 This configuration enables you to serve images from a different location which might be required if you want to use a CDN or image processing service.